nginx/unit-docs/source/configuration.rst

         The default value is 1.

     * - :samp:`working_directory`
-      - Working directory for the app.
-If omitted, working directory of Unit daemon is used.
+      - The app's working directory.
+If not set, the Unit daemon's working directory is used.

     * - :samp:`user`
       - Username that runs the app process.
-If omitted, :samp:`nobody` is used.
+If not set, :samp:`nobody` is used.

     * - :samp:`group`
       - Group name that runs the app process.
-If omitted, user's primary group is used.
+If not set, the user's primary group is used.

     * - :samp:`environment`
       - Environment variables to be passed to the application.